orassayag/mbox-crawler/README.md

 Crawl MBOX Files Script:
 ========================
 In terminal: npm run crawl

--Goal:
-The goal of this script is to crawl an MBOX file (or several MBOX files), pulling out all email addresses (to, from, cc, bcc, and in the body of the email), remove duplicates, and sort into a final list (with additional lists of valid and invalids lists).

 -Instructions & How to use:
-1. Place a valid MBOX file in the /sources/crawl-mbox-files directory.
+1. Place a valid MBOX file in the /sources/ directory.
 2. Wait for the process to end.
 3. Get the final TXT file with all the email addresses.
    For Google Contacts: